maxddev/installer/README.md

 As it's difficult to determine if you have modified any of the files, you will need to manually add a link to the Helpflow Kiosk panel to your Spark Kiosk menu.
 The route can be generated with `route('helpflow.admin.list-tickets')`.

+You will also need to add a link to Helpflow from your applications frontend so your customers can access their tickets.
+You can generate this link with `route('helpflow.list-tickets')`.

 **Also don't forget to add any support staff to `$developers` array in your `SparkServiceProvider` so they can access the staff members portion of Helpflow**

 ## Updating Helpflow